brunaellen/mudiAdvertisingProject_SpringMVC/README.md

 &nbsp;&nbsp;
-# The second part of this project (part-2 branch) was created during the course (Spring MVC: Authentication with Spring Security, Rest API and AJAX).
+# The second part of this project was created during the course (Spring MVC: Authentication with Spring Security, Rest API and AJAX).

 ## The project was developed to learn and put into practice: